Is Brake Checking Illegal?

 • Filing a car insurance claim with your own insurance company

-Proving Negligence in a Brake Check Personal Injury Claim
+How to Prove Brake Checking in a Personal Injury Claim

-It may be difficult to establish that the other motorist purposefully brake-checked and caused the collision, but it is possible.
-If you choose a competent vehicle accident litigation firm like Curcio & Casciato, your lawyer will use the following strategies to get this proof.
+It may be difficult to establish that drivers engage in aggressive driving behaviors or purposly brake-checked the driver behind them, but it is possible.
+If you choose a competent Chicago car accident law firm like Curcio & Casciato, your lawyer will use legal strategies to get this proof.

 After a motor vehicle accident occurs, you likely want to know exactly what your legal rights are.
-At Curcio & Casciato, we prioritize representation of injured victims in auto accident cases, truck accidents in Chicago, and many other personal injury cases.
+At Curcio & Casciato, we prioritize the representation of injured victims in auto accident cases, truck accidents in Chicago, and many other personal injury cases.
+If you want to discuss the answer to the question “Is brake checking illegal?” in more depth, give us a call.
 To schedule a free consultation with our law firm, please call 312-321-1111 or fill out our online intake form.

 Share this post